Easy Diy Project – Vegetable Printing

 Vegetable Projects Easy DIY Printing

 To get started, I opened up my refrigerator and found some onions, artichokes, celery, and radishes.
-I had some flour sacks on hand and some ink so that is all I used.
+I had some flour sacks and some ink, so that is all I used.

 Easy DIY Projects Vegetable Printing

-I had a lot of color options so I decided on a color palette of pink and orange.
-My two favorite colors!
-I originally planned on using green but somehow I forgot to order green ink.
-I had some fun with the colors and I love how they turned out.
+I had many color options, so I decided on a palette of pink and orange—these are my two favorite colors!
+Initially, I planned on using green, but somehow, I forgot to order green ink.
+I had some fun with the colors and love how they turned out.

 Easy DIY Project with Ink